 To be compliant, all businesses must use the services of PCI approved companies to validate quarterly compliance by performing vulnerability scans.
 This can be done with the help of a QSA like Comodo who will perform the audit scans.
 After each scan, you will receive a comprehensive vulnerability report detailing any security issues, with advice to help you fix the problem.

-A PCI DSS compliant server is most always a VPS or dedicated server, as these have far less websites than a shared server.
+A PCI DSS compliant server is most always a bare metal server, as these servers don’t share resources like a shared server.
 The fewer the sites, the easier to achieve compliancy.
 If you have any more questions regarding our PCI certificate, or if you require additional PCI security, comment below or open a chat.